afamera/CSE201_Project/README.md

      if u don't have a ssh key and u need to generating a new SSH key and adding it to the ssh-agent check this link: https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent
   3.After u add the ssh key to ssh-agent, then u can clone our project to ur local pc.

-  ***** please remember, when u want to edit any code or document, please creat a new branch and edit.
-After that, git can merge ur change into our master branch.
-Try to not edit master branch directly. *****